Satyam/react-simple-idle-monitor/README.md

 <div class="UI-is-idle">.....</div>
 ```

-This value is also available through the [`className`](#classname) property in the context object, as described in the section further below.
+This value is also available through the [`className`](#classname) property from the `useIdleMonitor` hook as described in the next section.

-The default for both properties is `undefined`, resulting in no `className` set on the `<div>`.
+The default for both properties is an empty string, resulting in no `className` set on the `<div>`.
 The values of these properties are set when mounted, changing them afterwards will not affect the resulting HTML.

 ### `useIdleMonitor` hook.